StephenHanzlik/capstone-let-it-grow/README.md

 ## About

 Let It Grow is an open sourced browser based project that allows users to pull data from indoor and outdoor food production facilities.
 An Arduino Uno, combined with a powerful weather shield from Spark Fun and WIFI capabilities by Electric Imp, sends HTTP post requests to the server every 3 seconds.
 Live graphs and gauges give users insight into current grow conditions and foster decisive, informed decisions.
 Let It Grow also includes a browser based form to set up the parameters under which text notifications are sent.
-This project exemplifies the power of the modern browser and it's ability to render a single page app powered by JSON data.
 Let it grow, let it grow, greatly yield!

 <!--
 It was inspired by the concept of the vertical farm, food production in vertically aligned rows, such as a sky scraper, and is intended to make accessing facility data easier.
 An Arduino Uno, combined with a powerful weather shield from Spark Fun and WIFI capabilities by Electric Imp, sends HTTP post requests to the server every 3 seconds.
 Live graphs and gauges give users insight into current grow conditions and foster decisive, informed decisions.
 This project exemplifies the power of the modern browser and it's ability to render a single page app powered by JSON data.
 Let it grow, let it grow, greatly yield! -->